TerjeKir/weiss/README.md

-## weiss
+## Weiss
-weiss is a UCI chess engine built with VICE by Bluefever as a base.
+Weiss is a UCI chess engine built with VICE by Bluefever as a base.

 If you are interested in getting into chess programming, check out his video tutorials on youtube\
 https://www.youtube.com/playlist?list=PLZ1QII7yudbc-Ky058TEaOstZHVbT-2hg